Corbin Carroll Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.
+- The Twins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.86).
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.83).

 © 2023 Data Skrive.
 All rights reserved.